cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 C was created as an efficient systems programming language, and was first used to re-write portions of the Unix operating system so as to make them more portable.

-It aims to give the programmer a high level of control over the organization of data and the operations performed on that data.
+It aims to give the programmer a \alert{high level of control}
+over the organization of data and the operations performed on that data.

+### Features

-It inherited some features from the language [PL/I][pl-i], but unfortunately in some cases opted for less security than did PL/I.
+C inherited some features from the language [PL/I][pl-i], but unfortunately in some cases opted for less security than PL/I.

 For instance, [buffer overflows][buffer-overflows] (which we look at shortly)